Our osteopaths treat all muscular skeletal problems

 Treatments are tailored for the individual

-In accordance with Osteopathic principles, treatments are tailored to the individual, with safety beingtheprime consideration.
-The Osteopath will normally explain the type of technique to be used.
-Treatment is mostly gentle and painless, however, it is not uncommon after some techniques to feel a tender for a couple of days following treatment.
+In accordance with osteopathic principles, treatments are tailored to each individual, with safety being the prime consideration.
+Practitioners will generally explain the type of technique to be used, before commencing treatment.
+Osteopathic treatments are mostly gentle and painless; however, it is not uncommon to feel tender for a couple of days following a treatment.

 Complementary health advice

 Osteopaths are university trained usually with a degree and a master qualification.
 They are registered Allied Health Professionals with AHPRA and Osteopathy Australia.
-Osteopathy is also part of the Medicare Chronic Disease Plan where your GP can refer you for 5 treatments per calendar year, which are subsidized by Medicare and the Australian Government.
+Osteopathy is also part of the Medicare Chronic Disease Plan where your GP can refer you for five treatments per calendar year, subsidised by Medicare and the Australian Government.